 The school's Lead Administrator will provide educational and operational leadership, contractual accountability and logistical direction as part of his/her responsibility for the day-to-day management of the school.
-The Lead Administrator is responsible for hiring, observing and evaluating all staff and determining annual increases for each staff person. the accountable to Board of Directors.
-Minimum is qualifications include a Master's Degree in administration, social science, educational leadership, curriculum and instruction or a related field and at least 3 years of experience at the executive leadership level.
+The Lead Administrator is responsible for hiring, observing and evaluating all staff increases for determining annual each staff person.
+The Directors.
+Administrator is accountable to the Board of qualifications include a Master's Degree in administration, social science, educational leadership, curriculum and instruction or a related field and at least 3 years of experience at the executive leadership level.
 Preference will be given to a candidates with experience in charter school leadership and a background in strategic planning.